khursheed33/presentations/Graph RAG.md

 👉 `"Paris is the capital of France"` → `[0.12, -0.45, 0.98, -0.21, ...]`
 👉 `"Berlin is the capital of Germany"` → `[0.15, -0.43, 0.91, -0.20, ...]`

+✅ *Vectors represent the semantic meaning of text, allowing for comparison.*

 ---

 ### 📌 **Similarity Search**